jaffco/gimmel-test/README.md

-# JUCE Kickstart
+# Gimmel-Test
-Plug-n-Play Build Env for JUCE Projects
+Development & Test Environment for [Gimmel](https://github.com/jaffco/Gimmel)

 ### Using:
 After cloning, use `init.sh` to configure your build environment, and `run.sh` to build.